DaneWeber/presentations/AgileCoachingApproach/AgileCoachingApproach.md

 - This is the biggest predictor of a team’s success.

-5) Customer Focus
+#### 5) Customer Focus

 - Go learn what real users/customers/stakeholders need.
 - Prioritize core over context, which means doing the things that provide the real value.
 - This isn’t just one specialist’s job: we each need to understand the “why” of what we are doing so that we can make good trade-offs.

-What else should we improve?
+### What else should we improve?

-What to expect
+## What to expect

-- One-on-ones
+- 🗣👤 One-on-ones
-- Pair-programming and mob-programming
+- 👨‍🤝‍👨🏾👩🏽‍🤝‍👩🏻 Pair-programming and mob-programming
-- Tools and automation
+- 🤖 Tools and automation
-- Learning sessions
+- 👩‍🏫 Learning sessions
-- Retrospectives
+- 🔎 Retrospectives
-- Questions, advice, proposals
+- 🙋‍♂️ Questions, advice, proposals
-- Meeting facilitation
+- 👨‍🎨 Meeting facilitation

-Are these okay with you?
+<p class="fragment">Are these okay with you?</p>

-What I bring
+## What I bring

-Background: Childhood; Philosophy; Psychology

-Interests: Family; Games; Puzzles; Sci-Fi

-Career: Analysis, PO, SM, Dev

-Role: Technical Agile Coaching, Software Development Xpert

-Recent: myUSCIS, E-Verify, RFAD/ATA
+**Background:**

+- 🏡 Homeschooled
+- ✈ Air Force brat (Ohio, Virginia, Alabama, South Dakota, North Dakota)
+- 🤔 Philosophy in college
+- 🛋 Clinical Psychology doctoral program, abandoned

+**Interests:**

+- 👨‍👦‍👦👩‍👦‍👦 Four sons
+- 🌄 Front Royal, VA (used to be a long commute)
+- 🎲🕹 Games: DnD, XCOM, Worms, 7 Wonders, ...
+- 🔓 Iron tavern puzzles & more
+- 🚀🦸‍♀️ Firefly, MCU, and other sci-fi/supers
+- ✝ Catholic

+**Tech Career:**

+Tech Support ➡&nbsp;Analysis ➡&nbsp;Product&nbsp;Owner ➡&nbsp;Scrum&nbsp;Master ➡&nbsp;Agile&nbsp;Coach ➡&nbsp;Developer

+➡&nbsp;Technical Agile Coaching

+<p style="font-size: 50%" class="fragment">Collecting certifications: CLP, CSD, CSM, ICP-ACC, ICP-ATA, ICP-ATF, ICP-TST, PMI-ACP, PMP, SA</p>

+**Recent:**

+- 🔴 myUSCIS (2016)
+- ⚪️ E-Verify (2017)
+- 🔵 RFAD/ATA (2019)
+- 🏘 Homebase (2018 pro-bono)

+**Some tech I've worked with recently or enjoy:**

-Some recent tech: Docker, New Relic, Splunk, feature toggles, Cypress, JMeter, SQL, regex, Ruby, Akamai, nginx
+Docker, New Relic, Splunk, feature toggles, Jenkins, Swagger, Cypress, JMeter, Ruby, Akamai, nginx, SQL, regex, CSS, J (array language), AHK, Excel

+**Some organization/systems background:**

+Agile/Lean, DevOps, CI/CD, Extreme Programming, Large Scale Scrum (LeSS), Kanban, queuing theory, systems thinking, Fluid Scaling Technology (FaST)

+Co-author of <https://scalingmanifesto.org/> about Scaling Agility